keonch/wheres_my_train/README.md

 Where's my train?
 See the subway trains within the Manhattan borough of New York.
-Features a map displaying trains moving within the borough at live time.
+Features a map displaying trains moving within the borough at real time.